-His publication record includes more than 130 scientific papers in journals and conferences.
-Perhaps his best-known contributions are about random waypoint mobility and connectivity in wireless networks with four publications being cited more than 1.000 times each.
+His publication record includes more than 140 scientific papers.
+Perhaps his best-known contributions are about random waypoint mobility and connectivity in wireless networks with four works being cited more than 1.000 times each.
 He received best paper awards from the German Informationstechnische Gesellschaft (2004), the ACM Intern.
 Conf. on Modeling, Analysis and Simulation of Wireless and Mobile Systems (2017), and the IEEE Vehicular Technology Conf.
 (2008 and 2009).
 He also co-authored the Wiley textbook “GSM: Architecture, protocols and services.”